-When you set up Salsa CRM and Salsa Engage, the applications are aware of each other, and you can even launch Salsa Engage from Salsa CRM.
-They are designed to work in a highly complementary--but independent--manner.
+When our implementation team integrates Salsa CRM and Salsa Engage for you, the applications are linked together, and you can even launch Salsa Engage from Salsa CRM's Tools menu.
+They are designed to work in a highly complementary—but independent—manner.
 This document reviews how Salsa CRM and Salsa Engage work together.

 Salsa CRM provides a robust constituent database and donor management system.
 However, Salsa CRM has few outbound engagement features and is primarily used for data management, cultivating donors, and running reports to understand your donor base and trends.

-Salsa Engage is a powerful tool that is primarily focused on engagement with your supporters, including digital marketing, online fundraising, online advocacy, and peer-to-peer fundraising.
+Salsa Engage is a powerful tool that is primarily focused on supporter engagement, including digital marketing, online fundraising, online advocacy, and peer-to-peer fundraising.
 However, Salsa Engage does not have the robust donor management features of Salsa CRM.
 For example, when looking to understand how your marketing efforts are performing, you would use Salsa Engage.
 When looking to know more about a single individual, you would use the Salsa CRM.

 Combined, Salsa CRM and Salsa Engage seamlessly manage key supporter data and transactions, providing a powerful, all-in-one solution for managing supporters and outreach.
 Records can be selected in Salsa CRM and then pushed to Salsa Engage.
 For example, you might create a group in Salsa CRM as a target for an email outreach and then sync that group with Salsa Engage.
 Once records are pushed from Salsa CRM to Salsa Engage, changes to the record in either application will automatically be reflected in all of the fields that are common between the two applications.

 Shared, Unique Database ID

 Salsa Engage and Salsa CRM each maintain their own database, and when supporter records are in Salsa CRM and Salsa Engage, the two applications work together.
-To enable this coordination, supporters that have records in both applications are given a unique database ID.
-This is used to keep records synchronized between the two applications.
-But this isn't something you have to worry about.
+To enable this coordination, supporters that have records in both applications are given a unique database ID called the Constituent UUID.
+This ID keeps records synchronized between the two applications.
+This isn't necessarily something you have to worry about.
 The ID is generated and managed automatically, behind the scenes, by Salsa.